justbuff/Code_Fellows_401_Reading_Notes/class-38.md

-# What is Burp Suite?
+# What Is Burp Suite?

 Burp Suite is a suite of tools from PortSwigger designed to aid in the penetration testing of web applications over both HTTP and HTTPS.
 The primary tool is a proxy designed to allow the analysis and editing of web traffic and can intercept web requests and responses and read and edit them in real-time before they reach their respective destinations.